pytorch/pytorch/docs/source/distributed.pipelining.rst

 hierarchy related to that partition will be reconstructed at no cost of yours.
-At a result, fully-qualified names (FQNs) pointing to a submodule or parameter would be still valid, and services that relies on FQNs (such as FSDP, TP or checkpointing) can still run with your partitioned modules at almost zero code change.
+At a result, fully-qualified names (FQNs) pointing to a submodule or parameter would be still valid, and services that relies on FQNs (such as FSDP, TP or checkpointing) can still run with your partitioned modules with almost zero code change.